 Consume immediately after preparation, not suitable for storage.

-Gueuze is a Belgian mixed fermentation beer, perfect for pairing with seafood dishes like mussels.
+Gueuze is a Belgian mixed fermentation beer, perfect to accompany fish dishes like mussels.

 Belgio